Dustin Poirier: Fighting style

+Outside the cage

 Charity

 Petty Officer 3rd Class Christopher Mosley arm wrestles with Poirier aboard USS George Washington in 2011.

 Poirier auctioned his UFC 211 kit on eBay to raise money for Second Harvest Food Bank.
 The highest bidder paid $5,100 for Poirier's shirt, gloves, cap, hand wraps and shorts.

 In April 2018, Poirier and his wife founded the Good Fight Foundation.
 Poirier proceeded to auction his UFC Fight Night 120 and UFC on Fox 29 fight kits as well.
 The money raised went to the family of a deceased Lafayette police officer and the Acadiana Outreach Center, respectively.
 Poirier also auctioned his UFC on Fox 30 fight kit and used the money raised to buy 500 backpacks for school children in his hometown of Lafayette.

 After his bout with Nurmagomedov at UFC 242, the two swapped shirts after the fight.
 In his post-fight interview, Nurmagomedov said that he would be selling the shirt Poirier gave him and donating the proceeds to Poirier's charity.
 Likewise, Poirier announced that he would be auctioning off his UFC 242 fighting equipment to raise funds for the foundation.
 After the event, Poirier auctioned his fight kit with Nurmagomedov's walkout shirt for $60,200.
 Simultaneously, Nurmagomedov sold Poirier's walkout shirt for $100,000 which was matched by Dana White for a combined total of a $200,000 donation to Poirier's foundation.
 According to Poirier, his foundation is working with Justin Wren's Fight for the Forgotten to help provide clean drinking water to the Echuya Batwa people in Uganda.